-I’m the meteorologist for FOX 2 News Saturday and Sunday evenings.
+I’m the meteorologist for FOX 2 News on Friday and Saturday evenings.
 You’ll also see me on other KTVI newscasts as well as occasionally filling in on our sister station, KPLR.
 I also manage content for the stations’ websites, FOX2now.com and KPLR11.com.

 Born and raised in north St. Louis County, I graduated from Incarnate Word Academy in 1999.
 In 2003, I earned my Bachelor of Science degree in Geography/Meteorology from Western Illinois University.
 While in school, I spent the summer of 2002 interning with the FOX 2 weather team.

 I headed north and started my career in beautiful Anchorage, AK where I worked for three years as the weekend meteorologist for the CBS affiliate, KTVA.
 I was thrilled to return home to St. Louis and join FOX 2 in October 2006.